-Certain purchasing and procurement standards apply to recipients of Federal Awards and This Broward Health is subject to such standards as a recipient of Federal Awards from the U.S. Department of Health and Human Services.
-Accordingly, this Policy establishes-delineates the written procurement-procurement and audit procedures for the use of Federal Awards from the U.S. Department of Health & Human Services the U.S. Department of Health and Human Services("HHS") that complyconsistent with Federal federal procurement procurement standards, including a process for ensuring that all procurement procurement costs directly attributable to the Federal Awards are allowable, consistent with Federal Cost Principles.
+Certain purchasing and procurement standards apply to recipients of Federal Awards and Broward Health is subject to such standards as a recipient of Federal Awards from the U.S. Department of Health and Human Services.
+Accordingly, this Policy delineates the written procurement and audit procedures for the use of Federal Awards from the U.S. Department of Health and Human Services consistent with federal procurement standards, including a process for ensuring that all procurement costs directly attributable to Federal Awards are allowable, consistent with Federal Cost Principles.
 All Commodities and Services procured for, under, or that pertain or are related to any Federal Awards or programs are subject to the provisions of this Policy.